mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 conference server as described in RFC 7667 ({{!RFC7667}}), or, if RoQ is used to replace RTSP ({{?RFC7826}}), to a media server.

+An appropriate rate adaptation algorithm can be plugged in to adapt the media bitrate to the available bandwidth.
+This document does not mandate any specific rate adaptation mechanism, so the application can use a rate adaption mechanism of its choice.

 Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the RoQ protocol operation.